coding/ci-plugins/plugins/email/email/README.md

 : List of recipients to send this mail to (besides the commit author)

 recipients_file
-: Filename to load additional recipients from
+: Filename to load additional recipients.

 recipients_only
 : Do not send mails to the commit author, but only to recipients, defaults to `false`

 subject
-: The subject line template
+: The subject line template.

 body
-: The email body template .
+: The email body template.
 This can be an inline template, or a URL (`file:///` allowed)

 attachment
 : An optional file to attach to the sent mail(s).
 This can be an absolute path or a path relative to the working directory

 ### Template Reference